trevorjpt33/NameGen/README.md

 TO-DO: Live Custom Domain

 ## Overview
-A hybrid name generator REST API built with C# / .NET 8 and deployed on AWS.
+**NameGen** is a hybrid name generator REST API built with C# / .NET 8 and deployed on AWS.
 Generates human names, fictional character names, and gaming usernames using a combination of real datasets, rule-based syllable chaining, and AI enhancement.

 ## Live API